jechecue/first-one/fixing-wifi-repeater/index.md

 ## Fixing the device

-For the fixing process a needed a power supply module with the following features:
+For the fixing process a needed a power supply module with the following requirements:

  - enough small to fit inside the Wi-Fi repeater housing taking into account there were another module inside.
  - output voltage: 5 V